Edgar Smith (murderer)

-Edgar Herbert Smith Jr. (1934 – 2017) was an American convicted murderer sentenced to death for his 1957 killing of 15-year-old Victoria Ann Zielinski in Ramsey, New Jersey.
+Edgar Herbert Smith Jr. (February 8, 1934 – March 20, 2017) was an American convicted murderer sentenced to death for the 1957 slaying of 15-year-old Victoria Ann Zielinski in Ramsey, New Jersey.
 On death row, Smith began corresponding with conservative commentator William F. Buckley Jr., and gradually persuaded Buckley that he was innocent.
 With the help of an elite legal team retained by Buckley, Smith litigated his conviction through multiple court hearings and wrote a book proclaiming his innocence.
 In 1971, a federal judge vacated Smith's conviction and ordered a retrial.
 Smith then took a plea deal to time-served, resulting in his 1971 release.
-Five years later, Smith abducted and tried to kill Lefteriya "Lisa" Ozbun, in San Diego, California.
-Ozbun survived and testified against him in court.
+Five years later, Smith abducted and tried to kill another woman in San Diego, California.
+The victim survived and testified against him in court.
 During that proceeding Smith admitted killing Zielinski in 1957.
 He was sentenced to life in prison, where he died in 2017 at age 83.

-Murder of Vicky Zielinski
+Murder of Vickie Zielinski

-Shortly after 8:30 pm on the evening of March 4, 1957 15-year-old Victoria Ann Zielinski of Ramsey, New Jersey, disappeared while walking home from a friend's house.
-"Vicky" was an honor student and cheerleader at Ramsey High School.
+Shortly after 8:30 pm on the evening of March 4, 1957, 15-year-old Victoria Ann Zielinski of Ramsey, New Jersey, disappeared while walking home from a friend's house.
+"Vickie" was an honor student and cheerleader at Ramsey High School.
 The following morning her parents, searching for their missing daughter, found one of her black penny loafers and a grey scarf near the entrance to a sand pit at the intersection of Fardale Avenue and Chapel Road not far from their house.
 Mrs. Zielinski called the police while Mr. Zielinski continued the search.
-Up the dirt road to the sand pit Mr. Zielinski observed Vicky's red gloves.
+Up the dirt road to the sand pit Mr. Zielinski observed Vickie's red gloves.
 He returned to the intersection and with Mrs. Zielinski waited for police.
 The police arrived promptly and Mahwah Police Department's Captain Ed Wickham and Mr. Zielinski entered the sand pit.

 In 1957, Fardale Avenue ended at Chapel Road, and a dirt road continued about 200 feet into a sand pit.
-The two men found Vicky's body at the bottom of a bank in the sand pit where it was not visible from the road.
+The two men found Vickie's body at the bottom of a bank in the sand pit where it was not visible from the road.
 Blunt force trauma had mangled the girl's face and skull.
 At trial the coroner testified that the cause of death was "total crushing of the skull with a decerebration, traumatic."
-Vicky's dungarees remained fastened but her sweater was pushed up and her brassier pulled down, and there was a human bite mark on her right breast.
+Vickie's dungarees remained fastened but her sweater was pushed up and her brassiere pulled down, and there was a human bite mark on her right breast.
 A sizable blood-stained rock, consistent with the wounds, was recovered not far from her body, and her brains were scattered nearby.
-A careful search revealed a clump of Vicki's hair, with blood, and a hair pin near the entrance to the sandpit, and a baseball bat stained with blood in the woods nearby.
+A careful search revealed a clump of Vickie's hair, with blood, and a hair pin near the entrance to the sandpit, and a baseball bat stained with blood in the woods nearby.
 Bergen County Prosecutor Guy W. Calissi describing the killing as the "most vicious, most brutal and the most sadistic I have ever seen."